triton-inference-server/tensorrtllm_backend/docs/multimodal.md

     ```

 7. Send request with curl
     The triton server supports curl requests with an image url in the payload.
-For example here is a request send to a Llama-3.2-11B-Vision (mLLama) model:
+For example here is a request sent to a Llama-3.2-11B-Vision (mLLama) model:
     ``` bash
     curl -X POST localhost:8000/v2/models/ensemble/generate_stream \
     -d '{"id": "42", "text_input": "<|image|>If I had to write a haiku for this one", "image_url_input": "https://storage.googleapis.com/sfr-vision-language-research/LAVIS/assets/merlion.png", "parameters": {"max_tokens": 16, "beam_width": 1, "end_id": 128001, "pad_id": 128004, "top_k": 1, "top_p": 0, "stream": false, "temperature": 0}}'